 Supports participants to build aspiration, motivation and self-confidence while developing key employability skills.

-The 8-week employability service is for young people aged 16-24 who are not in work, education or training, facing long term unemployment and disadvantage or potentially at risk of (re-)offending or anti-social behaviour.
+This programme is for young people aged 16-24 who are not in work, education or training, facing long term unemployment and disadvantage or potentially at risk of (re-)offending or anti-social behaviour.

 Who is Change Cycle for?